CoreText/Npp-Autocomplete-Normalizer/README.md

 ## Installation

 - Download the archive
-- put your `php.xml` to the `src/` directory
+- put your `php.xml` to the `src/` directory, or replace `php.xml` file's contents withou your own
-- Install php7 and run it in the browser
+- Install php >= php7.1 and run it in the browser, or just run `php index.php`

 On the right pane you'll see the normalized version of your autocomplete file.